Chevrolet Camaro (first generation): Z/28

 The Z/28 option code was introduced in December 1966 for the 1967 model year.
 It was the brainchild of Vince Piggins, who conceived offering "virtually race-ready" Camaros for sale from any Chevrolet dealer.
 This option package was not mentioned in any sales literature, so it was unknown to most buyers.

 The Z/28 featured a high-output small-block 302 cuin V8 that had been designed for competing in the 5 litre (305 cu in) class of the then-popular Trans-Am racing series.
 It had a strongly over-square, high-revving 4 in bore and 3 in stroke, with an aluminum intake manifold, and a 4-barrel vacuum secondary high-volume 780 cfm Holley carburetor.
 It took Ford until 1969 to mount a head-to-head competitor: the Boss 302 Mustang.

 Advertised power of the 302 V8 was 290 hp at 5300 rpm — intentionally under-rated (a common practice at the time) so Chevrolet could keep claimed horsepower under 1 per cubic inch for insurance premium calculations and racing classification.

 The Z/28 also came with upgraded suspension, power front disc brakes, a 4-speed Muncie close-ratio manual transmission and a 12-bolt rear axle.
-Posi-traction was optional.
+Positraction was optional.
 Wide racing stripes on the hood and trunk lid could be deleted at no charge, '302' front fender emblems came on the 1967 and early 1968 cars, 'Z/28' emblems in the late 1968s and 1969s.

 The 1967 Z/28 received air from an open-element air cleaner or from an optional cowl plenum duct attached to the side of the air cleaner that ran to the firewall and got air from the cowl vents.
 An optional cowl induction hood became available in 1969.
 15-inch rally wheels were included with Z/28s, while all other 1967-9 Camaros had 14-inch wheels.